FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 > **The same holds for the painting as against the mosaic or fresco that preceded it.
 And even though the public presentability of a mass originally may have been just as great as that of a symphony, the latter originated at the moment when its public presentability promised to surpass that of the mass.**

 Painting, unlike fresco or mosaic, can be moved, sold, and displayed in multiple contexts.
-The same logic applies to music: the symphony emerges not just as a new form, but as a more _presentable_ one—one suited to performance and repetition and mass emotional impact that can surpass religious fervor.
+The same logic applies to music: the symphony emerges not just as a new form, but as a more _presentable_ one—one suited to performance and repetition and mass emotional impact that can surpass religious fervor within the confines of a church.

 > **With the different methods of technical reproduction of a work of art, its fitness for exhibition increased to such an extent that the quantitative shift between its two poles turned into a qualitative transformation of its nature.**